muldjord/occurity/README.md

 ```

 ### Setting up Yocto
 Run the following commands to clone Yocto and the required layers.
-The `source` command sets up the environment required for building the image:
+The `source` command sets up the environment required for building the image.
+If you wish to rebuilt the image later you need to re-run this `source` command in order for the `bitbake` related tools to be available and configured:
 ```
 $ cd
 $ git clone https://git.yoctoproject.org/poky